-Depreciation on right of use assets has been relatively consistent between periods due to management's discipline on capital spending initiatives.
+Depreciation has been relatively consistent between periods due to management's discipline on capital spending initiatives.
 The minor year over year increase to depreciation was the result of a new property and equipment assets acquired between comparative periods.

 Financing Costs